aplteam/Tester2/README.md

    1. `batchFlag`: 1 means that there is no user available in front of the mnitor.

-      That allows a test function that requires a human for confirmation or some action to _not_ carry out the test but return the symbolic name `∆NoBatchTest`.
+      That allows a test function that requires a human for confirmation or some action to _not_ carry out the test but return the symbolic name `_NoBatchTest`.

 1. Every test function must return a result.
 You are advised to assign one of the symbolic names defined as read-only fields every instance of `Tester2` comes with.
 This is much more readable than a simple integer, and it is easier to find as well.
 See [Symbolic names](#) for details.